Asabeneh/30-Days-Of-JavaScript/06_Day/06_day_loops.md

 7. Use for loop to iterate from 0 to 100 and print only even numbers
 8. Use for loop to iterate from 0 to 100 and print only odd numbers
 9. Use for loop to iterate from 0 to 100 and print only prime numbers
-10. Use for loop to iterate from 0 to 100 and print and print the sum of all numbers.
+10. Use for loop to iterate from 0 to 100 and print the sum of all numbers.

     ```sh
-    The sum all numbers is 5050.
+    The sum of all numbers from 0 to 100 is 5050.
     ```

 11. Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.

     ```sh
-    The sum of all evens is 2550.
-And the sum of all odds is 2500.
+    The sum of all evens from 0 to 100 is 2550.
+And the sum of all odds from 0 to 100 is 2500.
     ```

 12. Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.
 Print sum of evens and sum of odds as array